10 Best Vase Fillers

 Buying Guide

 Choosing the best vase filler depends on more than just appearance.
-The material, quantity, and intended use all determine how well a product will perform in your home or at an event.
+The material, quantity, vessel shape, and intended use all determine how well a product will perform in your home or at an event.
 Below is a practical guide to sizing, materials, setup, maintenance, and how to interpret customer reviews so you can select a filler that looks great and lasts.

 Sizing and Capacity